Kangiriyanka/joe-farah/src/pages/projects/diary.md

 &nbsp;

-The Day component manages dayTitle and dayContent states.
+The Day component manages the dayTitle and dayContent states.
 We  <a class="secondary-a" href="#get-request"> fetch </a> a diary entry from the database to initially set them.
 The content is formatted to HTML format using <a class="secondary-a" href="https://www.npmjs.com/package/html-react-parser"> html-react-parser</a>.

 &nbsp;

 A diary entry in the <a  class="secondary-a" href="#database--cli"> database </a> has a string field for a day_title and a text field for day_content which are initially set to default_title and default_content.
 We edit them in the EditDay component.
-Luckily, we can pass state the default values from Day to Edit using Link's state object.
+To do so, we rely on Link's state object.

 ```jsx